OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

-The first experiment evaluates the effectiveness of OntoLogX in generating ontology-compliant \glspl{kg} from raw log events.
-The study is designed as an ablation analysis, aimed at quantifying the contribution of each major component of the pipeline and at assessing the impact of different \glspl{llm}.
-Five configurations are considered: (i) a baseline without retrieval, structured output, or correction; (ii) retrieval only; (iii) structured output only; (iv) structured output with corrections; and (v) the full OntoLogX pipeline.
+The first experiment evaluated the effectiveness of OntoLogX in constructing ontology-compliant \glspl{kg} from raw log events.
+Six configurations were considered: (i) a baseline without retrieval, structured output, or correction; (ii) retrieval only; (iii) structured output only; (iv) structured output with corrections; (v) the full OntoLogX pipeline; (vi) the full pipeline with fully populated graph database and vector index for retrieval.
 This comparison isolates the incremental benefits of \gls{rag}, output structuring, and iterative correction mechanisms.